vfilippova-axway/axway-open-docs/content/en/docs/apim_policydev/apigw_polref/integrity_additional.md

 **Token location**: Enter the selector expression to retrieve the JWT to be verified.
 This must contain the value of token in the format of `HEADER.PAYLOAD.SIGNATURE`, but without the `Bearer` prefix.
 You can use a filter, such as [Retrieve attribute from HTTP header](/docs/apim_policydev/apigw_polref/attributes_retrieve/#retrieve-from-http-header-filter), in your policy to get the token from any header.
 For example: `${http.headers["Authorization"].substring(7)}`

+### Key and Algorithm

+On the **Key and Algorithm** tab you can configure the location of the verification key, which validates the JWS token.
+You can choose one of these two options for selecting the key, **Call Policy to discover key** or **Select static key or selector**.

+#### Call policy to discover key

+Use this option to select a policy to find the appropriate key to verify a JWS Token.

+You must ensure that the key in the selected policy follows these two requirements:

+* It is either in JWK (a single JWK or a JWK set) or PEM (a PEM encoded X.509 certificate or an RSA Public key) format.
+You can select one of each, or both options.
+* It is placed in the `content.body` message attribute.

+If no key is returned or the key is not in the correct format, the filter will fail.
+If the key cannot verify the JWS signature, the filter will fail.

+Before the policy is called, two message attributes are created containing the JWS header and payload, `jws.header` and `jws.payload`, respectively.
+You can use these attributes in the discovery policy to locate the correct key.

+For example, you can use:

+* `${jws.header.jku}` with the [Connect to URL](/docs/apim_policydev/apigw_polref/routing_common/#connect-to-url-filter) filter to retrieve a JWK from an external source.
+* `${jws.header.x5u}` to retrieve a PEM encoded certificate from an external source.
+* `${jws.payload}` to identify the subject of the JWS, and retrieve a key from a data source, such as the KPS.

+Other useful headers for identifying the key are: `${jws.header.kid}` and `${jws.header.jwk}`.

+#### Select static key or selector

+This option allows you to directly specify a certificate for asymmetric keys, a shared secret for HMAC base JWS tokens, or a JWK.
+Each of these options can be explicitly enabled or disabled.
+At runtime, the filter will identify the appropriate key based on the algorithm in the token header.
+If an asymmetric or symmetric key is not available, the filter will use the JWK.

 You can configure the following optional settings in the **Verify using RSA/EC public key** section:

 **X509 certificate**: Select the certificate that is used to verify the payload from the certificate store.